couleur-tweak-tips/CTT/docs/video/smoothie/installation.md

 ??? info "VapourSynth dependencies"

-    Note: These are bundled with the .ZIP provided for Windows users, read below this spoiler
+    Note: These are already provided with the .ZIP for Windows users

     * [VapourSynth Classic](https://github.com/AmusementClub/vapoursynth-classic)
     * [Python 3.10.9](https://python.org)